What is the best time for the Mardi Himal 7 days trek?

 When you start to notice any of these symptoms make sure to report to your trekking guide so they can do a checkup and take the necessary steps.
 Although it is highly uncommon to get AMS during the Mardi Himal trek it can happen and prevention is better than a cure.

-Things to pay attention when buying travel insurance for a trek in Nepal:
+Things to pay attention to when buying travel insurance for a trek in Nepal:

 For the Mardi Himal trek, not all these options are required but to be sure we do recommend sharing your travel and trekking itinerary with your insurer so you’ll be sure to be covered for everything.
 Make sure to send us a copy of your insurance certificate and carry your insurance papers with you at all times.
 All our deposits are non-refundable so make sure that the trip cancelation is available in your insurance policy.